-No permission for BJP choppers in WB: BJP delegation to raise issue with Election Commission
+No permission for BJP choppers in WB: 'TMC doesn't believe in democracy,' says Defence Minister

-New Delhi, Feb 4: The BJP delegation is going to meet Election Commission at 12.30 pm on Monday.
-The saffron party to protest the West Bengal government's decision to bar their party choppers.
+New Delhi, Feb 4: The BJP delegation led by Defence Minister Nirmala Sitharaman met with Election Commissionner on Monday to raise the issue of West Bengal government's decision to bar their party choppers.

-Defence Minister Nirmala Sitahraman will lead the delegation which includes Mukhtar Abbas Naqvi and Bhupendra Yadav.
+BJP delegation including Defence Minister Nirmala Sitharaman, Mukhtar Abbas Naqvi & Bhupendra Yadav met Election Commission.

+After the meet, Nirmala Sitharaman said, "In the interest of wanting free and fair environment in which Lok Sabha polls can be conducted, we have come to bring to the notice of EC certain happenings in West bengal which has complete cooperation of TMC.
+Instances we highlighted to point out that TMC doesn't believe in democracy."

 Denied permission to land his helicopter for a rally in West Bengal on Sunday, Uttar Pradesh Chief Minister Yogi Adityanath lashed out at the "anti-people" Trinamool Congress government in West Bengal, saying the days of Chief Minister Mamata Banerjee''s rule are "numbered".